Not to be too crude, but high gasoline prices are likely to stick around this summer

 "We know we're not going to return to pre-pandemic levels of Memorial Day travel," Thomas said.
 In 2019, about 43 million Americans traveled on the long Memorial Day weekend.
 It's likely no more than 38 million people will be driving on the long weekend this year, Thomas said.

-Beacon Journal reporter Jim Mackinnon can be reached at 330-996-3544 or jmackinnon@thebeaconjournal.com.
-Follow him @JimMackinnonABJ on Twitter or www.facebook.com/JimMackinnonABJ.

-This article originally appeared on Akron Beacon Journal: Gas prices rising in Akron area, summer relief not likely coming
+This article originally appeared on Akron Beacon Journal: Gas prices rising in farm country, summer relief not likely coming